Ecphora

-Ecphora is the common name for a group of extinct predatory marine gastropod mollusks within the family Muricidae, the rocks snails or murexes.
+Ecphora is the common name for a group of extinct predatory marine gastropod molluscs within the family Muricidae, the rocks snails or murexes.
 The common name is based on the first officially described genus, Ecphora.
-The entire lineage of these ocenebrinid murexes are descended from the Eocene murex, Tritonopsis.
+The entire lineage of these ocenebrinin murexes are descended from the Eocene murex, Tritonopsis.
 Ecphoras were indigenous to the North American Eastern Seaboard, being found in marine strata from the Late Eocene until their extinction during the Pliocene.
 Many ecphora species are important index fossils.

 Etymology

 The name "Ecphora" is Greek, meaning "bearing out."
 The word was originally used by Vitruvius to signify the projecture of a member or moulding of a column, and here refers to the distinctive "T-shaped" ribs that project from the shell.

 Subdivisions

-There are at least 70 recognized species in eight genera, and one subgenus of ecphoras recognized.
+There are at least 70 recognized species in nine genera of ecphoras recognized.